alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Before joining a project, Researchers, Investigators and Referees must certify in the management system that they have received training in handling data in the system.

-In line with statute, the Dataset Provider Representative must also certify that the organisation providing the dataset has permission from the dataset owner, if they are not the dataset owner, to share it with the Turing, and this should be recorded within the management system database.
+As required by law, the Dataset Provider Representative must also certify that the organisation providing the dataset has permission from the dataset owner, if they are not the dataset owner, to share it with the Turing, and this should be recorded within the management system database.

 Data ingress